iiccsss/iiccsss.github.io/_pages/contributed-talks-II.md

 <td markdown="span">14:30–14:50</td>
 <td markdown="span">_Sabine Scholle_

-**Can we deepfake fMRI Data?
+**Can we deepfake fMRI data?
 Unpaired functional alignment for group level neural decoding**

 This presentation focuses on the functional alignment of fMRI data, drawing inspiration from Daniel Anthes' thesis titled "BOLD Deepfakes: Functional Alignment for Unpaired Data using Deep Neural Networks" and delving into the foundational work of J.V.
 Haxby, a renowned researcher in the field of fMRI data analysis (Haxby et al., 2010).